Types and Spaces

 \[ \begin{array}{rcl} \llbracket S \rrbracket_{\rho} & = & \rho_{\mathrm{spc}}(S) \quad \text{if } S \in \mathrm{dom}(\rho_{\mathrm{spc}}) \\[2pt] \llbracket S \rrbracket_{\rho} & = & \iota\bigl(\rho_{\mathrm{obj}}(S)\bigr) \quad \text{otherwise, if } S \in \mathrm{dom}(\rho_{\mathrm{obj}}) \\[2pt] \llbracket \sigma_1 \times \sigma_2 \rrbracket_{\rho} & = & \llbracket \sigma_1 \rrbracket_{\rho} \times \llbracket \sigma_2 \rrbracket_{\rho} \end{array} \]

 where \(\iota : \mathbf{FinSet} \hookrightarrow \mathbf{SBor}\) is the canonical inclusion (every finite set as a discrete standard Borel space).
-The fallback rule for SpaceName allows mixed-domain ProductSpace instances such as Euclidean(3) * Token where Token : 256 is a previously declared object.
+The fallback rule for SpaceName allows mixed-domain ProductSpace instances such as Real(3) * Token where Token : 256 is a previously declared object.
 The denotation is the product in \(\mathbf{SBor}\), which is well-defined precisely because \(\iota\) is a faithful functor preserving finite products.

 5. Coherence

-The two type-formers \(\times\) and \(+\) on TypeExpr are interpreted by the cartesian product and disjoint union in \(\mathbf{FinSet}\), both of which are associative, commutative, and unital up to canonical isomorphism (with units the singleton \(\mathbf{1}\) and the empty set \(\emptyset\) respectively).
+The two type-formers \(\times\) and \(+\) on ObjectExpr are interpreted by the cartesian product and disjoint union in \(\mathbf{FinSet}\), both of which are associative, commutative, and unital up to canonical isomorphism (with units the singleton \(\mathbf{1}\) and the empty set \(\emptyset\) respectively).
 Concretely: